-The savings from this agreement will be used to continue to support the Hudson Oaks Fire Rescue Volunteers, to fund replacement of an engine for the Weatherford Fire Departments under the agreements, and to construct a new fire station in the Hudson Oaks area.
-The current fire station is leased the City of Hudson Oaks and is not adequate in its present condition.
+The savings from this agreement will be used to fund replacement apparatus and supplies as the need arises.
+The current fire station is leased from the City of Hudson Oaks and is not adequate in its present condition.
+The District has acquired property and is in the planning stages for a new fire station.

-New bridge construction and service road additions in the immediate area of Hudson Oaks and improved thoroughfares will continue to support long term economic development in the area.
-Considering these factors, along with the Board of Commissioners dedication to fiscal responsibility and excellent emergency services, no increase or decrease is expected for the 2020 budget.
+Construction and service road improvements in the immediate area of Hudson Oaks and improved thoroughfares throughout the district will continue to support long term economic development.
+Considering these factors, along with the Board of Commissioners dedicated to fiscal responsibility and excellent emergency services, no increase or decrease is expected for the 2021 Budget.